 This large-scale public event includes participation by global policymakers, finance ministers, environment and development NGOs, industry executives and others.
 This year, a large crowd is expected to attend in the nation's capital, and additional marches will be organized around the country.

-In 2018, the March for Science will take place two weeks before Earth Day on April 14, starting at 12 p.m. at the National Mall in Washington, D.C. and moving toward the Capitol beginning at 2 p.m.
+In 2019, the March for Science will take place after Earth Day on May 4.
+In the past, the event started at 12 p.m. at the National Mall in Washington, D.C. and moving toward the Capitol beginning at 2 p.m.

 Tips for Attending the March for Science

-Over one million protestors gathered in cities around the world on Earth Day in 2017 to stand up for science and the environment, and this year, the organizers are hoping for a similar-sized crowd.
+Over one million protestors gathered in cities around the world on Earth Day in 2017 to stand up for science and the environment, and last year, crowds were reportedly a bit smaller.

 As a result, you should plan to arrive early or expect to be in the back section of the crowd.
 Even if you do, though, the National Park Service sets up Jumbotrons to expand visibility for attendees during large events on the Washington Monument Grounds and the National Mall.